UPDATED, February 1, 2022

 It’s a good idea to look for companies that have different payment options, including a financing program that will soften the load of having to pay the entire amount of the treadmill up front.

-To get the benefits, you need the equipment to do the work.
-Pick out the treadmill that fits your needs and purchase it so that you can start the regular workouts that will help you improve your health.
+In order to take full advantage of the benefits, you need the right equipment to enable you to do the necessary work.
+Choose a treadmill that best fits your needs so you can begin a regular workout routine that will help you improve your health.